7 Oct 20210 Comments

 Hair care products are over-packaged in lots of fossil fuel based single use plastic.
 We are ‘conditioned’ to believe that shampoo and conditioner comes as a liquid in a plastic bottle.
 Because the original shampoos were, in fact, bars, we are simply returning to a more sustainable model, coupled with well formulated products that are even better for your hair than the liquid kind.

 Do your own research.
-Above is just one Canadian-made line of zero packaging products from a BC based startup.
+Above is just one Canadian-made line of zero packaging products from an Alberta based startup.
 There are many more options.
 Give them a try and find the perfect choice for you.

 9. Dishwasher Pods